Janet Loebach

 Biography

-Janet Loebach is the Evalyn Edwards Milman Assistant Professor in Child Development in the Department of Human Centered Design, and the Director of the DECA Lab (Design Environments with|for Children & Adolescents).
-Dr. Loebach's academic, professional practice and advocacy efforts focus primarily on three areas: (1) the sustainable development of inclusive and child/youth-friendly environments and communities; (2) examining the impacts of children's everyday built and natural environments on their play and learning behaviors, mobility, and healthy development; and (3) the assessment and refinement of participatory approaches and research tools for examining the environments of young people, and effectively integrating youth into community research, design and planning initiatives.
-This work includes environment-behavior analyses at the community- and regional-level, as well as in individual settings such as parks, trails, schools, care facilities, community hubs, and play spaces.
+Dr. Loebach's academic, professional practice and advocacy efforts focus primarily on three areas: (1) the sustainable development of inclusive and child/youth-friendly environments and communities; (2) examining the impacts of children's everyday built and natural environments on their play and learning behaviors, mobility, and healthy development; and (3) the assessment and refinement of participatory research & co-design approaches and tools for planning and assessing environments WITH young people.
+This work includes environment-behavior analyses and youth-engaged initiatives at the community- and regional-level, as well as in individual settings such as parks, trails, schools, care facilities, community hubs, and play spaces.
 Much of her recent work has focused on outdoor and/or neighborhood-based play and mobility behaviors and their impacts, and the assessment of outdoor and natural play & recreation spaces.
 The impacts of nature and natural environments on child behaviors and health outcomes is also a key focus.
 Dr. Loebach's work often integrates child-led, arts-engaged and/or digitally-enhanced methods such as behavior mapping, qualitative GIS, GPS tracking, participatory photography and videography, child-led community tours, walkalong interviews, story maps, and place mapping.
-In addition to children and youth, Dr. Loebach is also interested in the design of supportive intergenerational spaces and age-friendly environments for older adults, as well as environmental settings for youth and older adults with physical and/or cognitive challenges, environmental sensitivities or neurodiversities.
+In addition to children and youth, Dr. Loebach is also interested in the design of supportive intergenerational spaces and age-friendly environments for older adults, as well as environmental settings for youth and older adults with physical and/or cognitive challenges, environmental sensitivities or neurodiversities

 Student opportunities